Joaquín Torres-García

-Joaquín Torres-García (28 July 1874 – 8 August 1949) was a prominent Uruguayan-Spanish artist, theorist, and author, renowned for his international impact on modern art.
-Born in Montevideo, Uruguay, he moved with his family to Catalonia, Spain, where his artistic journey began.
-His career spanned multiple countries, including Spain, United States, Italy, France, and Uruguay.
-He founded several art schools and groups, including Escola de Decoració (School of Decoration) in Barcelona, Cercle et Carré (Circle and Square) in Paris—the first European abstract-art group, which included Piet Mondrian and Wassily Kandinsky—Grupo de Arte Constructivo (Constructive Art Group) in Madrid, and Taller Torres-García (Torres-García’s Workshop) in Montevideo.
-Torres-García's legacy is deeply rooted in the revival of classical tradition, which he called Modern Classicism and later Universal Constructivism, believing that all humans share an inherent understanding of geometric art.
+Joaquín Torres-García (28 July 1874 – 8 August 1949), was a Spanish Uruguayan painter, theorist, teacher and author, who spent most of his adult life in Spain.
+Later, traveled and lived in the United States, Italy, France, and Uruguay.
+One of the most influential artists of the 20th century, he is known for founding influential schools and groups, including the Escola de Decoració (School of Decoration) in Barcelona; Cercle et Carré (Circle and Square) in Paris—the first European abstract-art group, which brought together artists such as Piet Mondrian and Wassily Kandinsky; the Grupo de Arte Constructivo (Constructive Art Group) in Madrid; and the Taller Torres-García (Torres-García's Workshop) in Montevideo.